FriendsOfEpub/blitz-tasks/README.md

 Automating markup changes with node, gulp and config files.

+## Use Cases

+The idea behind Markupatron is to modify the markup of a large amount of files with a “common pattern” – hence the config files.
+Here are a few use cases which drove its design:

+- you must modify dozens of older HTML files (e.g. backlist EPUB);
+- you have to systematically clean and improve the markup that is output by an authoring tool;
+- you want to upgrade a lots of files to HTML5 (or EPUB3);
+- you want to add `id` to all your headings, figures, notes, etc.;
+- you want to remove or rename a lot of classes;
+- you want to add elements e.g. stylesheet, metas, etc. to a large amount of files;
+- you want to use the heading of the document for its title;
+- you want to add a `lang` to hundreds of files;
+- etc.

+On top of that, Markupatron also provides image optimization and css minification as process options.

 ## Install

 First make sure you have nodeJS and npm installed.